FabDonRixos/TranZero/README.md

 3. Enable the extension in your browser.

 ### Chrome
-1. Chrome is currently not fully available
+1. Go to [link](https://chromewebstore.google.com/detail/tranzero/jgcgomlgljmioplnpkcocioggddeicmo) and install the extension.
-2. But you can download the [ZIP Folder](https://github.com/FabDonRixos/TranZero/blob/master/TranZero_Chrome.zip "download").
+2. If the link doesn't work try downloading the [ZIP Folder](https://github.com/FabDonRixos/TranZero/blob/master/TranZero_Chrome.zip "download")
-3. And install it as an extension
+3. Enable the extension in your browser.

 - Please note that if you use the ZIP folder, you will not receive automatic updates for new versions.